torvalds/linux/Documentation/driver-api/soundwire/bra.rst

 The Device Number specified in the Header follows the SoundWire definitions, and broadcast and group addressing are permitted.
-For now the Linux implementation only allows for a single BPT transfer to a single device at a time.
+For now the GNU/Linux implementation only allows for a single BPT transfer to a single device at a time.
 This might be revisited at a later point as an optimization to send the same firmware to multiple devices, but this would only be beneficial for single-link solutions.